 7. Noordermarkt – Farmers Market

-Full of good local produce, the Noordermarkt is located in the hip neighborhood Jordaan.
+Full of good local produce, the Noordermarkt is located in the hip neighborhood of Jordaan.

-It all started as a Farmer Market (Boerenmarkt), which it still is, but now, you can also find antiques, books, vintage clothing, jewelry, and collectable items.
+It all started as a Farmer Market (Boerenmarkt), which it still is, but now, you can also find antiques, books, vintage clothing, jewelry, and collectible items.

 This Farmer Market in Amsterdam has a bit of everything.
-Still, their specialty are fresh mushrooms collected not only in the Netherlands, but also in other European countries.
+Still, their specialty is fresh mushrooms collected not only in the Netherlands but also in other European countries.

 - Opening times: Monday from 9 am to 1 pm and Saturday from 9 am to 4 pm.

 Selling antique and second-hand books, this book market in Amsterdam (De Boeken Markt op Het Spui) takes place every Friday at Spui Square.